appleby/Lisp-In-Small-Pieces-VM/README.md

-**If you just want to run the scheme code for the book [_Lisp In Small Pieces_][LiSP], have a look at [appleby/Lisp-In-Small-Pieces][appleby-LiSP], instead.**

-The README file for [appleby/Lisp-In-Small-Pieces][appleby-LiSP] explains how to setup a virtual dev environment using the VMs created here.
+**If you just want to run the scheme code for the book [_Lisp In Small Pieces_][LiSP], have a look at [appleby/Lisp-In-Small-Pieces][appleby-LiSP].** The README file for [appleby/Lisp-In-Small-Pieces][appleby-LiSP] explains how to setup a virtual dev environment using the VMs created here.

 **If you just want an example of a packer template that builds an Arch Linux system, have a look at [elasticdog/packer-arch][packer-arch].**
 This repo is derived from [elasticdog/packer-arch.][packer-arch].